YairLevi/CallCenter/README.md

 Users can add calls, tag them, and create tasks related to them.
 They can track and modify the status of each task.
 Admins can create tag for assigning, and also suggest related tasks for users to assign to certain calls.

+The project was built using React (TS), NestJS, React Query, Mongo DB, Google cloud and Github Actions CI/CD.

 ## Development
 - clone the repo
 - make sure you have a mongoDB instance to connect to.
 Use either a docker image, local-hosted or remote-hosted cluster.